Council levies land rates annually in July of each year. These levies can be paid in full or, by instalments.

 Am I eligible for a discount as a pensioner?

-Yes, to be an eligible pensioner you must have:
+To be eligible for a pensioner discount you must have:

 - a Centrelink Pensioner Concession Card or

-A copy of the application form can be collected from the Customer Care offices, or downloaded
+An application form can be collected from Customer Care, or downloaded from our website.

 How will I know if my request for a pensioner rebate has been successful?

-A letter will be sent to you detailing the rebate you are entitled to.
+A letter will be sent to you detailing the rebate that you are entitled to.

 Am I able to apply for assistance if I am having trouble paying my rates?

 A ratepayer may also apply to Council to defer the payment of rates on the grounds of hardship.
-Application forms are available from Customer Care or can be downloaded from Councils website below.
-Forms must be lodged with the General Manager.
+Application forms are available from Customer Care or can be downloaded from Councils website.
+These forms must be lodged with the General Manager.